 Products, services and communications to customers must be relevant to their individual needs, interests and preferences.
 What's required is rapid line of sight to your detailed customer information - where the relevance resides.
-Invest in your technology and data info-structure and you are investing in relevant offers and messages to your individual customers.
-A relevance-generating knowledge info-structure by necessity includes an enterprise data warehouse - which provides an integrated decisioning environment - for an authentic customer-centric business model.
+Invest in your technology and information environment and you are investing in relevant offers and messages to your individual customers.
+A relevance-generating knowledge information infrastructure by necessity includes an enterprise data warehouse - which provides an integrated decisioning environment - for an authentic customer-centric business model.

 As analyst Lou Agosta of GIGA Information Group has said: "Data warehousing for the first time ever enables the capabilities of technology to catch up with the rhetoric of the '360 degree view' of the customer.
-If a firm had \$200 million in sales and were able to improve sales revenue through cross-sell/ up-sell, better campaign management and response by just ten percent, then that is another \$20 million in revenue."
-15 Of course, it is critical that your systems capture and centralize data streams across all channels and customer touch points - so that the marketing knowledge base delivers a holistic and integrated view of customers.
-A holistic view includes everything - customer transactions, interactions, service history, profiles, interactive survey data, click-stream/ browsing behavior (from tracking systems), references, demographics, psychographics and in fact all available and useful data surrounding that customer.
+If a firm had \$200 million in sales and were able to improve sales revenue through cross-sell/up-sell, better campaign management and response by just ten percent, then that is another \$20 million in revenue."
+16